Homemade coffee ice cream recipe using milk and cream infused with whole coffee beans.

 - 1/4 teaspoon finely ground coffee (press grinds through a fine mesh sieve)

-1 Heat the milk, sugar, whole coffee beans, salt, and 1/2 cup of the cream in a medium saucepan until it is quite warm and steamy, but not boiling.
+1 Steep milk with sugar, coffee beans, salt, and cream: Heat the milk, sugar, whole coffee beans, salt, and 1/2 cup of the cream in a medium saucepan until it is quite warm and steamy, but not boiling.
 Once the mixture is warm, cover, remove from the heat, and let steep at room temperature for 1 hour.

-2 Pour the remaining 1 cup of cream into a medium size metal bowl, set on ice over a larger bowl.
+2 Set remaining cream into a bowl over ice bath with sieve: Pour the remaining 1 cup of cream into a medium size metal bowl, set on ice over a larger bowl.
 Set a mesh strainer on top of the bowls.
 Set aside.

-4 Stir the mixture constantly over medium heat with a heatproof, flat-bottomed spatula, scraping the bottom as you stir, until the mixture thickens and coats the spatula so that you can run your finger across the coating and have the coating not run.
+4 Heat egg milk coffee mixture until it thickens: Stir the custard mixture constantly over medium heat with a heatproof, flat-bottomed spatula, scraping the bottom as you stir, until the mixture thickens and coats the spatula so that you can run your finger across the coating and have the coating not run.
 This can take about 10 minutes.

 5 Pour the custard through the strainer and stir it into the cream.
 Press on the coffee beans in the strainer to extract as much of the coffee flavor as possible.
 Then discard the beans.
 Mix in the vanilla and finely ground coffee, and stir until cool.

-6 Chill the mixture thoroughly in the refrigerator, then freeze it in your ice cream maker according to the manufacturer's instructions.
+6 Chill and process in ice cream maker: Chill the mixture thoroughly in the refrigerator, then freeze it in your ice cream maker according to the manufacturer's instructions.